This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

 Pre Crop Target Group

-This group includes a set of parameters to crop the warped image.
+This group includes a set of parameters to crop the target layer before the warp transform is applied.

 - Top: Crops from the top.